EdCharbeneau/BlazorHybrid-SingleCodebase/README.md

 # Blazor Hybrid and Web in One Solution

-> Below is an excerpt from an upcoming whitepaper I'm writing on the subject
+> Below is an excerpt from the **FREE** whitepaper [Blazor Hybrid and Web in One Solution](https://www.telerik.com/campaigns/blazor/ebook-blazor-hybrid).

 **Shared Business Logic**